 Can we use the RGB LED on the Classroom logger to measure a Vegetation index?

 The first challenge is figuring out what we can actually detect, since each index works with a given set of frequencies.
 An LED will only detect light with higher energy photons than the light it emits, so a blue LED will be unable to detect red frequencies.
-LEDs generally have peak detection capability 20-60nm shorter than the wavelength they emit, but this information is rarely available from the manufacturers because it’s a use case they were never designed for.
+LEDs generally have peak detection capability 20-60nm shorter than the wavelength they emit, but this information is rarely available from manufacturers because it’s a use case they were never designed for.
 So there are not many sources that compare the emission and detection frequencies for the different LED chemistries.
 LEDs: Sources and Intrinsically Bandwidth-Limited Detectors (Figure 5) has a reasonable list of specific LEDs characterized as both sources and detectors, but even they didn’t bother to test a garden variety RGB.
 Fortunately a few researchers working on visible light communication projects have tested them, generally finding that the blue emitter shifts into UV-A (320-400 nm detection range (possibly near one of the UV-A peaks of the phototropic action spectrum?) , the green emitter shifts down to about 440-460 nm (so it’s now detecting blue…on top of chlorophyll B’s absorption band…), and the red LED channel shifts down to ~560-575nm, with a spectral spread 2 to 3 times wider than its emission band. (overlaps the chlorophyll a red absorption peak?)

 But was this true for my LED?
 Since we didn’t have a “wavelength scanning monochromator” just lying around I tested the green channel with a blue-cutoff Dichroic Mirror Unlike regular filters, dichroic mirrors are intended to work only for incoming light that is normal to their surface – but given the tight 20 degree dispersion angle of typical 5mm leds, that’s probably OK.
 If I was looking for a range of different filters on the cheap, I’d probably look at safety glasses designed for laser work – they usually come with a well specified transmission curves & very sharp cut-offs at certain frequencies.